-TO AVOID THE RISK OF FIRE:

-- 1. DO NOT operate the microwave oven empty or use metal containers.
-When using the microwave oven without water or food, microwave energy cannot be absorbed and will continuously reflect throughout the - 2.
-DO NOT store flammable materials next to, on top of, or in the oven.
+TO AVOID THE RISK OF FIRE: 1.
+DO NOT operate the microwave oven empty or use metal containers.
+When using the microwave oven without water or food, microwave energy cannot be absorbed and will continuously reflect throughout the cavity.
+This will cause arcing and damage the oven cavity, door or other components, which can lead to a fire hazard.

+2. DO NOT store flammable materials next to, on top of, or in the oven.

-A IMPORTANT SAFETY INSTRUCTIONS (continued)
+IMPORTANT SAFETY INSTRUCTIONS (continued)

-DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking.

-4. DO NOT hit or strike Control Panel.
-Damage to controls may occur.

-5. DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
+- DO NOT dry clothes, newspapers or other materials in the oven, or use newspaper or paper bags for cooking. - 4.
+DO NOT hit or strike Control Panel.
+Damage to controls may occur. - 5.
+DO NOT use recycled paper products unless the paper product is labeled as safe for microwave oven use.
 Recycled paper products may contain impurities, which may cause sparking.